 The State of Arizona was given primacy by the United States Environmental Protection Agency (EPA) to establish a state superfund program for study and remediation of groundwater contamination at sites not involving Federal lands or facilities.
 The Water Quality Assurance Revolving Fund (WQARF) program was created in State Statute to seek funding from responsible parties for the remediation activities needed to remove contaminants from impacted groundwater sites.
-Some of these sites have been orphaned by owners who have sold the land and moved away or have passed away.
-This means many sites rely on ADEQ fee-based funding that is also used by other departments to accomplish their specific responsibilities.

 It is our desire to continue dedicated funding from the state budget for the WQARF program.
 Several of the sites in the state that are currently being remediated utilize dispersed fee-based funds to maintain the remediation systems operations.
 From year to year these funds can rise or fall based on other Arizona Department of Environmental Quality (ADEQ) priorities.
-As new constituents are detected in these contaminant plumes, the costs for treatment will most likely rise and require stable funding streams to remediate groundwater
+As new constituents are detected in these contaminant plumes, the costs for treatment will most likely rise and require stable funding streams to remediate groundwater.